mvpdev/casexml/README.md

 Variables
 ==========
-format:\t This is  format of data you want to read.
-It can be either csv, or dict for dictionary \n filename_location:\t This is the exact file_name.
-Use absolute location of tttthe file and dont forget to add file extesnsion \n template_name:\t Name of the template you want to populate and save.
+format:             This is  format of data you want to read.
+It can be either csv, or dict for dictionary

+filename_location:  This is the exact file_name.
+Use absolute location of tttthe file and dont forget to add file extension.

+template_name:      Name of the template you want to populate and save.
 This should be an xml file.

 example:
 ========